josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Mati:** No, Grace died here.

-**Rosa Dietrich:** Commander, intel just received telemetry for a ship ... it's the ICH Bishop!
+**Rosa Dietrich:** Commander, our sensors just received telemetry for a ship in the sector... it's the IEE Bishop!

 The ship ... there's no one left.